gemmas95/portfolio/README.md

 # Portfolio

+*This is not the repository of my actual portfolio https://gemmasanz.netlify.app/ , the code was separated in two repositories that are private.

 This is my personal portfolio where you can find my tech stack and my most important projects.

 There's a live demo: https://gemmas95.github.io/portfolio/